 Sanz, L., H.L.Gibbs, S.P.
 Mackessy and J.J.
 Calvete.
 2006.
 Venom proteomes of closely related Sistrurus rattlesnakes with divergent diets.
 Journal of Proteome Research 5:2098-2112.

-Dr. Maria E. Peichoto, then a postdoctoral research scientist from the University of Buenos Aires, Argentina, received a Fulbright grant to work in my lab at UNC in winter 2009-2010, along with her husband, Dr. Flavio L. Tavares (from Brazil), on several projects involving venoms and purified components from rear-fanged “colubrid” snakes.
+Dr. Peichoto was then a postdoctoral research scientist from the University of Buenos Aires, Argentina, and she received a Fulbright grant to work in my lab at UNC in winter 2009-2010, along with her husband, Dr. Flavio L. Tavares (from Brazil), on several projects involving venoms and purified components from rear-fanged “colubrid” snakes.
 Their short but intense stay resulted in several publications, and we continue to collaborate on projects at present.
-Part of my sabbatical leave in 2017 will be spent working with them in Foz do Iguaçu (Brazil) and Puerto Iguazú (Argentina), where we will work with venoms of rear-fanged snakes in the vicinity of the fantastically beautiful Iguazú Falls National Parks.
+Part of my sabbatical leave in 2017 was spent working with them in Foz do Iguaçu (Brazil) and Puerto Iguazú (Argentina), where we analyzed venoms of rear-fanged snakes in the vicinity of the fantastically beautiful Iguazú Falls National Parks.
 Dr. Peichoto is now a research scientist at the INMeT in Puerto Iguazú, and Dr. Tavares is now a Professor at the Federal University for Latin American Integration in Foz do Iguaçu.

 Peichoto, M.E., F.L.
 Tavares, G. DeKrey, S.P.
 Mackessy.
 2011.
 A comparative study of the effects of venoms from five rear-fanged snake species on the growth of Leishmania major: identification of a protein with inhibitory activity against the parasite.
 Toxicon 58:28–34.

-Dr. Ashis Mukherjee, a Professor of Molecular Biology and Biotechnology from Tezpur University in Tezpur, Assam, India, stayed in Greeley and worked in our lab at UNC for 1 year in 2011-2012 while supported by a CREST fellowship grant from India.
+Dr. Mukherjee is Professor of Molecular Biology and Biotechnology at Tezpur University in Tezpur, Assam, India.
+He stayed in Greeley and worked in our lab at UNC for 1 year in 2011-2012 while supported by a CREST fellowship grant from India.
 Joining him were his wife Abira and their son Anandan, all three wonderful people who were a pleasure to host.
 Ashis was incredibly productive, and he worked with venom of the Russell’s Viper (from Pakistan), one of the Big Four venomous snakes of India and South Asia that is responsible for untold human morbidity and mortality.
 Dr. Mukherjee literally took apart this venom in an effort to uncover useful compounds with potential therapeutic applications and to determine the venom proteome as a part of understanding how to treat some of the more refractive symptoms of bites by this species, including severe coagulopathies and necrosis.
 Some of the many papers resulting from this work include the following: